ink1ing/laziest-brow/README.md

 ## Share & Import Mappings
 - Export: click "Export" to download a portable config file of every shortcut.
 - Import File: upload a JSON snapshot to merge or replace your existing shortcuts.
-- Import AI / Import Browser / Import web3: load the preset packs; confirm to replace everything or merge (overwriting matching prefixes).
+- Import AI / Import Browser / Import Web3: append the preset pack to your current list (existing prefixes update in place, new ones land at the end).
 - Restore Defaults: clear all shortcuts and start fresh.
 - Strategy: when importing, choose OK to Replace All, or Cancel to Merge (overwrite same prefixes).
 - Format example: